Role: UX Design lead

 Phase 3 (March)

-Beta release - Beta user acceptance testing - General release - General user acceptance testing
+Beta release - Beta UAT - General release - General UAT

 Design ideation